-The Master of International Affairs degree is a 48 credit (16 course) non-thesis program that includes a core curriculum of five courses, a summer internship or intensive language and cultural study, and a three-course specialization in each of two selected areas of concentration.
-The curriculum is taught by a multi-disciplinary faculty who combine a mix of scholarly and professional international experience.
-The core curriculum includes seminars in international politics, the global economy, research methods, and American foreign policy.
+The Master of International Affairs degree is a 48-credit (16-course) non-thesis program that includes a core curriculum of five courses, a summer internship or intensive language and cultural study and a three-course specialization in each of two selected areas of concentration.
+The curriculum is taught by a multidisciplinary faculty who combine a mix of scholarly and professional international experience.
+The core curriculum includes seminars in international politics, the global economy, research methods and American foreign policy.
 One of the five core courses must be a capstone.
 The capstone course requires a student group under the supervision of a faculty member to work on a research task received from a real-world client.
 Capstone research culminates in a major written report and oral briefing to the client.
-The Bush School Department of International Affairs equips students having a disposition toward leadership and public service with the vital skills and knowledge critical for successful careers whether in government or nongovernmental organizations.
+The Bush School Department of International Affairs equips students who have a disposition toward leadership and public service with the vital skills and knowledge critical for successful careers, whether in government or nongovernmental organizations.